Mani: Travels in the Southern Peloponnese: Reception

 Mani is sometimes listed as a companion volume to Leigh Fermor's book Roumeli: Travels in Northern Greece.

 Translation

-It was translated into Greek by future prime minister Tzannis Tzannetakis while in internal exile imposed by the Greek military junta.
-The translation was revised after his release with Leigh Fermor who added a further chapter on olives.
+The book was translated into Greek by future prime minister Tzannis Tzannetakis while he was internal exile imposed by the Greek military junta.
+The translation was revised after his release with Leigh Fermor, who added a further chapter on olives.

 Later life

 Patrick and Joan Leigh Fermor later settled in the Mani peninsula, living in a house near Kardamyli that the two designed and built.